emqx/neuron-docs/en_US/north-apps/ekuiper/overview.md

 added the Neuron source and sink.
 The two sides use the [NNG pair0 protocol] based on the [IPC transport], which only allows one-to-one communication in the same host.
-Thus you need to deploy Neuron and eKuiper in the same host for proper functionality.
+Thus you need to deploy Neuron and eKuiper in the same host to achieve correct functionality.

 ::: tip
-You may also use MQTT as a relay between both sides.
+You may also use MQTT as a relay between Neuron and eKuiper.
 :::

 ### NeuronEX